diligence-dev/photo-raster-printer/README.md

 You probably don't need this - just [try it out](https://paxinice.github.io/image-grid-printer/), it's easy!

-Start by selecting how many rows and columns you want, if you change this later **all your images will be reset**!
+Start by selecting how many rows and columns you want in your grid.

 All measures are in millimeters (1 in = 25.4 mm).